awsdocs/aws-iotanalytics-developer-guide/doc_source/automate-containerize.md

 1. In the menu that appears, choose **Terminal**\.
 ![\[Containerize a notebook in AWS IoT Analytics.\]](http://docs.aws.amazon.com/iotanalytics/latest/userguide/images/containerize05.png)

 1. Inside the terminal, enter the following commands to download the code, unzip it, and install it\.
-Note that these commands kill any processes being run by your notebooks on this Amazon SageMaker instance\.
+Note that these commands kill any processes being run by your notebooks on this SageMaker instance\.
 ![\[Containerize a notebook in AWS IoT Analytics.\]](http://docs.aws.amazon.com/iotanalytics/latest/userguide/images/containerize06.png)

    ```